hbc/NGS_Data_Analysis_Course/sessionIV/lessons/01_biological_databases.md

 4. Exploring NGS analysis results - population frequencies for variant calls, binding motifs, etc - only if have time

+## Formatting
+The remaining sections are for formatting only.
+To maintain consistency throughout our lessons, we can format exercises and commands as follows.

 ****
 **Exercise**